Northfield Town F.C.: Ground

-When Cadburys formed a partnership with Schweppes in the early 1970s, three of their properties, the Allen's Cross Sports Ground, Weoley Hill Cricket and Tennis Club and the Cadbury Club, were allowed to have a bar.
+When Cadbury formed a partnership with Schweppes in the early 1970s, three of their properties, the Allen's Cross Sports Ground, Weoley Hill Cricket and Tennis Club and the Cadbury Club, were allowed to have a bar.
 The sports club then went from strength to strength while the Community Hall was struggling and in the red.

 Due to the success of the sports ground, the Allen's Cross Sports Club grew and went from strength to strength, which resulted in the committee from sports ground requesting to break away from the Allen's Cross Community Association in 1983.
 Discussions took place and there was an initial reluctance, Chris Cadbury, then the President of the Association, reluctantly agreed to the request, with the understating that the new organisation become a community association.
 With that, the sports ground 'broke' from its parent body, the Allen's Cross Community Association.
 It became a registered charity in its own right and was renamed Shenley Lane Community Association & Sports Centre.
 It originally consisted of Northfield Town Football Club, Allen's Cross Cricket Club and Shenley Radford Youth Football Club.

 At the same time a development plan was put into place and with the help of the Prince's Trust a brand new changing block, entrance, stand and toilets were added.
 Later an all-weather pitch was built.

 Various developments have taken place over recent years, most significantly the security fencing, but are usually limited to "refurbishments" due to limited funds.

 From the opening of the sports ground the football club are the only surviving group, although with a name change, playing at the ground from 1938 to the present day.
 The Allen's Cross Cricket Club played at the ground from 1938 to 2002.
-There have been some cricket clubs that have rented the cricket pitch from season to season, but there is now a long term renter in Shenley Fields Cricket Club, who formed in 2013 and have been at the sports ground since then and up to the present day.
+There have been various cricket clubs that have rented the cricket pitch from season to season, with more recently a long term renter in Shenley Fields Cricket Club, who formed in 2013, and had been at the sports ground since then, but left following their 2025 season.